hussius/shiny-imageclassif-tfslim/README.md

 http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz

+...into the same directory as the other files.

-You should be able to run it as a normal Shiny application, e g by shiny::runApp() or the Run App button in RStudio, if you are standing in the right directory.
+You should be able to run this as a normal Shiny application, e g by shiny::runApp() or the Run App button in RStudio, if you are standing in the right directory.